testingforAI-vnuuet/AdvGeneration/README.md

 # AdvGeneration

-Contain source code of adversarial example generation methods.
-We try to re-implement existing adversarial example generation methods, then compare these methods with our proposed method.
-For simplicity, the proposed method is named AE4DNN (Autoencoder For attack Deep Neural Network).
+Contain source code of adversarial example generation methods, namely

 If you have any questions, please contact me via nguyenducanh@vnu.edu.vn.